InformaticsMatters/data-manager-job-template/DEVELOPER-README.md

 # Developer README

 ## Building
-The build takes place using GitHub Actions but a docker-compose file is included to simplify local builds.
-To build the image run: -
+The build takes place using GitHub Actions.
+We would like to support ARM64 (Apple M1) processors, so we use Docker's [buildx] to build the image: -

-    docker-compose build
+    docker buildx create --name mybuilder
+    docker buildx use mybuilder
+    docker buildx build . \
+        --platform linux/amd64,linux/arm64 --output type=image \
+        --tag informaticsmatters/data-manager-job-operator:latest

 ## Testing
 With the image built, use the Job tester utility: -